magento/devdocs/guides/v2.3/magento-functional-testing-framework/release-2/merging.md

  - Testing
 ---

+_This topic corresponds to the MFTF {{page.mftf-release}} release._
+{: style="text-align: right"}

 The MFTF allows you to merge entities defined in XML files such as [Tests], [Pages], [Sections], and [Data].
 It is useful for supporting rapid test creation for extensions and customizations.

-We allow a user to specify their changes needed to an existing file and to have that merged.
+You can specify changes needed to an existing file and have that merged.
 This produces a modification of the original that incorporates the specified changes (the 'delta').

 ## General

 Merging operates on XML tag level.
 It is triggered by our parser when there are two (or more) entities with the same name.
-Therefore, your change file (file with changes) must have the same file name and the same attribute `name`  as its base file (target object to be changed).
+Therefore, your change file (file with changes) **must have** the same file name and the same attribute `name` as its base file (target object to be changed).

 ### Deletion